 HIIT or High Intensity Interval Training, is alternating periods of high intensity work with lower intensity work.
 Sometimes HIIT classes use basic equipment like weights, bands, or just simple bodyweight exercises.
 Think 40 seconds of squat jumps, to spike that heart rate, followed by a 40 second plank hold.
 Next, you catch your breath and drop the heart rate.
 Your high intensity heart rate will be different from the person next to you, which is key for success in HIIT.
 It might take your neighbor 20 squat jumps to drive that heart rate up, and for you, it may just be air squats- and that’s ok.
 The good news is HIIT workouts are typically shorter in duration and don’t need to be done everyday to see results.

 Furthermore, after the HIIT workout you will continue to burn more calories in a process called Exercise Post Oxygen Consumption, or EPOC.
 You get the most bang for your buck with HIIT training, it’s fun, fast and one of the most effective ways to lose fat.
 Format examples include Orange Theory Fitness and F45.

 Plan to get sweaty using mostly body weight because cardio classes are designed to build cardiovascular endurance.
-This category includes things like cycle or Zumba where the heart rate is typically higher for the duration of the class.
+This category includes things like cycle or Zumba.
+The heart rate is typically higher for the duration of the class.
 It also can include steady-state cardio with machines on the gym floor like the treadmill or elliptical.
 Your heart rate stays fairly consistent at that higher level.
 Cardio can also include HIIT and Tabata intervals as well and is key in promoting heart health.
 Format examples: Ryde Studio and Cycle Bar.

 How to use these types of fitness classes

-If you are ready to engage in a consistent fitness plan designed for your body, complete this waitlist form to get connected to a Wellthy Soul Personal Health Advisor this week!
+If you are ready to engage in a consistent fitness plan designed for your body, complete this form to get connected to a Wellthy Soul Personal Health Advisor this week!